 Just months after arriving on board, the ship encountered eight Japanese destroyers, receiving 42 enemy hits.
 At one point, shrapnel hit Graham square in the face, tearing through his jaw and mouth.
-Despite his injuries and the fact that he’d been knocked through three stories of the ship, he continued to pull fellow soldiers to safety, and sit with them all night.
+Despite his injuries and the fact that he’d been knocked through three stories of the ship, he continued to pull fellow soldiers to safety and sit with them during the night.

 The Navy quickly jumped into action, stripping Graham of his medals and holding him in a military prison in Corpus Christi, Texas, for three months.
 During his incarceration, he was able to send a message to his sister, who wrote to the newspapers about how the Navy was imprisoning her brother, a “baby vet.”
 Due to the bad press, he was eventually released, though denied his honorable discharge.

 For years after his release, Calvin Graham suffered.
 He attempted to go back to school, get married and start a life, though by age 17 he was a divorced high school dropout and a father of one, reduced to a life of selling magazine subscriptions.

 However, when Jimmy Carter was elected in 1976, something changed.
 Graham wrote to the White House about his experience, hoping the fellow Navy man would be sympathetic to his plight.
 He had heard about a discharge program for deserters and felt that he deserved honorable discharge more than they did.